 Needing the flexibility and variety of course offerings, more students are turning to online learning to design a path that fits their lifestyle – on their terms.
 This growing number of students is no longer considered nontraditional – they are the new traditional.
 As a result, online learning is seeing significant growth.
 A recent study found that the number of students taking online courses grew to over 5.8 million across the United States, and that number continues to rise.
-At ASU Online, the programs have grown by leaps and bounds with a 60 percent increase in freshman enrollment since the fall of 2016.
+At ASU Online, the programs have grown by leaps and bounds with a 60% increase in first-year enrollment since the fall of 2016.
 Just six years ago, there were fewer than 400 students enrolled in online programs, and today we have more than 30,000 students enrolled in more than 150 undergraduate and graduate degree programs offered online.
 The growth of online programs comes as no surprise, as more and more students are attracted to the flexibility online offers, and people, in general, are more comfortable with an online learning modality.

 Beyond the need for flexible programs to accommodate today’s new traditional students is the need to address access to top-quality higher education programs.
 This is particularly critical as studies have found that by 2020, 65% of all jobs will require postsecondary education and training beyond high school.
 Online learning allows for a bigger pipeline, creating more ways for learners to pursue a degree.
 Thanks to technological advancements and new tools, universities are able to expand higher education to reach more students.